SAM3-I: Segment Anything with Instructions

 \section{Preliminary: SAM Family}

-SAM represents a major milestone in segmentation foundation models, showcasing strong cross-domain generalization with compelling performance in diverse downstream applications, such as medical imaging and industrial inspection~\cite{medsamadapter,peng2025sam}.
-Central to this success is the promptable segmentation paradigm introduced by the SAM1 and SAM2 series~\cite{sam,sam2}, where a user supplies points, boxes, or masks to guide the model in segmenting a single target per prompt, a setting known as Promptable Visual Segmentation (PVS), as illustrated in Fig.~\ref{fig:intro}~a.
-When combined with the large-scale, high-quality SA-1B and SA-V datasets that provide rich supervision signals, this paradigm forms the foundation of the SAM family's remarkable segmentation capability.
+SAM represents a major milestone in segmentation foundation models, demonstrating strong performance in diverse downstream applications, such as medical imaging and industrial inspection~\citep{medsamadapter,peng2025sam}.
+Its success is largely driven by the promptable segmentation paradigm introduced in SAM 1 \& 2~\citep{sam,sam2}, where users provide visual prompts (points/boxes/masks) to segment a single target per prompt, a setting known as Promptable Visual Segmentation (PVS) (Fig.~\ref{fig:intro}~a).
+Combined with large-scale, high-quality SA-1B and SA-V datasets, this paradigm forms the foundation of the SAM family's remarkable segmentation capability.

-SAM3 extends this paradigm from single-object prompting to Promptable Concept Segmentation (PCS), allowing the model to segment all instances of a given concept within an image or video, as illustrated in Fig.~\ref{fig:agent}~a.
-SAM3 advances open-vocabulary segmentation by supporting short noun-phrase (NP) such as ``soccer player'' or ``yellow bus''.
-However, SAM3 is fundamentally designed around atomic concept prompts, restricting text inputs to simple NPs rather than long referring expressions or multi-condition instructions.
-When presented with complex instructions, SAM3 must rely on the agentic pipeline shown in Fig.~\ref{fig:agent}~b, where a multi-modal large language model (MLLM) converts long instructions into short NPs and then conducts iterative mask filtering to produce the final output.
-This multi-step process depends heavily on external reasoning and often collapses rich natural-language descriptions into over-simplified NP prompts.
-As a result, the PCS interface inherently limits SAM3's ability to segment specific instances that satisfy detailed natural-language conditions.
+SAM3 extends this paradigm to PCS, enabling segmentation of all instances of a given concept using short NPs as prompts (e.g., ``\textit{soccer player}''), as shown in Fig.~\ref{fig:agent}~a.
+While this advances open-vocabulary segmentation, SAM3 is fundamentally designed around atomic concept prompts, restricting text inputs to simple NPs rather than multi-condition referring expressions or reasoning instructions.
+When presented with complex instructions, SAM3 relies on an agentic pipeline (Fig.~\ref{fig:agent}~b), where an external multi-modal large language model (MLLM) converts rich instructions into short NPs followed by iterative mask filtering.
+This multi-step process depends heavily on external reasoning and often oversimplifies natural-language descriptions, limiting precise instance-level grounding.

-Real-world usage, however, involves expressions that go well beyond simple NPs.
-This motivates us to extend SAM3 with the ability to follow rich, complex instructions while preserving its strong concept-level grounding capability.
+Real-world usage, however, involves rich, compositional instructions beyond simple NPs.
+This motivates us to extend SAM3 with the ability to follow complex instructions while preserving its strong concept-level grounding capability.